Refined Two Weight Estimates for the Bergman Projection: Preliminaries

 Namely we have $\lvert Pf(z) \rvert \le P^+\lvert f\rvert(z)$.
 Note that $P^+(\lvert\, \cdot\, \rvert)$ is a real-valued, positive operator.
 For positive weights $w,v$ we have

 \item \textit{(Equivalence with a sparse operator).} Once the dyadic structure on $\mathbb{B}^d$ is constructed (see \cref{sec:dyadic_structure_ball}), the collection of dyadic tents $\mathcalboondox{T}$ is sparse, see \cref{lemma:sparsity_of_dyadic_tents}.
-The associated sparse operator $\Lambda_{\tents}$ is equivalent to the maximal Bergman projection:
+The associated sparse operator $\Lambda_{\tents}$ is equivalent to the maximal Bergman operator:

 See \cref{lemma:control_P_by_sparse}, and \cite[Lemma 5]{RahmWick17} for a proof.

 \item \textit{(Bumps for the sparse operator).} Two-weight estimates for sparse operators are well understood.
 For example, they are equivalent to two-weight estimates for the maximal operator $M$, see \cite[Theorem 1.2]{Lerner2013}.
 Sufficient conditions on $(w,v)$ for the boundedness of